Artur-T-Malas/batch-file-renamer/README.md

 Engineer Story: As an Engineer I want to see unit tests
 1. Implement unit tests

+## Changelog
+### 2024-11-21
+1. Allow user to define the number of leading 0s (padding) in the file numeration
+2. By default apply the padding automatically based on the number of files in the choosen directory

 ## Features to add
 - Filename input validation (REGEX) (eg. no "/" and "\\")
-- Have a predefined (user input) number of 0s before the number (to avoid sorting having 1, 10, 11, 3 etc.)
 - Be able to select specific files to renames (instead of whole directories) - could be with a switch (radio button) to let user decide whether they want whole directory or just some files

 ## Fixes to do